-Homebuyers who want to buy or sell property in Delaware will have remote tools to do so with provisions in place laid out by SB 262, which goes into effect in August 1, 2023.
+Homebuyers who want to buy or sell property in Delaware will have remote tools to do so with provisions in place laid out by SB 262, which goes into effect on August 1, 2023.

 The new law allows attorneys to continue to perform video-conference notarizations until August 1, 2023.
-After that date, all state commissioned notaries may conduct remote online notarization.
+After that date, all state-commissioned notaries may conduct remote online notarization.

 The new RON law in Delaware outlines certain conditions for remote online notarizations to take place, which include: